sheldoncoates/PhatChat/README.md

 ### Installation

-1. Once you've cloned Dolphin onto your machine, cd into the PhatChat directory and run: `npm install`.
+1. Once you've cloned PhatChat onto your machine, cd into the PhatChat directory and run: `npm install`.
 This will install all necessary dependencies.
 2. Next run: `node index` in the terminal window and PhatChat should now be hosted at [http://localhost:4200/](http://localhost:3200/)